unverbuggt/mkdocs-encryptcontent-plugin/README.md

 So we can use the class attribute to define your unique name inside html tag.
 BeautifulSoup will encrypt all HTML elements discovered with the class.

-When the feature is enabled, you can use any methods *(password, button, cookie)* to decrypt every elements encrypted on the page.
+When the feature is enabled, you can use any methods *(password, button, remember)* to decrypt every elements encrypted on the page.

 By default **every child items** are encrypted and the encrypted elements have `style=display:none` to hide their content.